 5 Fun Things to do in Plymouth County, Massachusetts

 Plymouth, Massachusetts is known as “America’s Hometown.”
 Founded in 1620, Plymouth is the oldest town in New England, and one of the oldest in the U.S. Leyden Street is the oldest continuously inhabited street in the country!
 Plymouth is most known as being the location of the first Thanksgiving Feast.
-However, there is much more to this historical area including a gorgeous waterfront area, plentiful outdoor recreation, year round events, and fun seasonal activities.
+However, there is much more to this historical area including a gorgeous waterfront area, plentiful outdoor recreation, year-round events, as well as fun seasonal activities.

 Tourists flock to this area each year to visit the many historical sites and wonderful waterfront attractions.
 Pilgrim Memorial State Park, home to Plymouth Rock and the Mayflower replica, is one of the most visited parks in the country with over a million visitors per year.
 This beautiful coastal town is a must-see while visiting Massachusetts.

 Take a look at 5 of my favorite things to do while visiting Plymouth!